-- Rollers – Often made from stainless steel and copper in an alternating pattern a roller is designed to help the horse salivate (which means that the horse has excepted the bit and is relaxed with it).
+- Rollers – Often made from stainless steel and copper in an alternating pattern a roller is designed to help the horse salivate (which means that the horse has accepted the bit and is relaxed with it).

-- Single Jointed – Some horse’s find a single jointed bit easier to carry than they do other bits but one disadvantage of these mouthpieces though is they create a nutcracker effect.
+- Single Jointed – Some horses find a single jointed bit easier to carry than they do other bits but one disadvantage of these mouthpieces though is they create a nutcracker effect.
 This is where the two bars bend together under pressure from the reins and can pinch the horse.

-- Ported Link – A ported link mouthpiece is a double jointed bar with the middle link having an upward curve.
-This provides more room for the horse’s tongue and is believed to be gentler than single joined mouthpieces because the double jointed nature means there’s less of a ‘nutcracker effect’ where the middle of the bit pinches the horse.
+- Ported Link – A ported link mouthpiece is a double-jointed bar with the middle link having an upward curve.
+This provides more room for the horse’s tongue and is believed to be gentler than single joined mouthpieces because the double-jointed nature means there’s less of a ‘nutcracker effect’ where the middle of the bit pinches the horse.

 - Borken Segunda – Almost identical to the ported link except for the fact that the middle link is higher and has a downward curve instead.